razetime/limn/spec.md

 `⊛` sets a random direction(1-8).

-`⊡` is used to execute a string of arrow commands on the Code Canvas.
-Effectively, executes a few arrow commands and fills the deque with the result.
+`⊡` is used to retrieve data.
+It takes an arrow string and retrieves the data traced by its path.
+The program cursor is not moved.
+All commands are ignored, and only strings/integers are parsed.

 `⮺` is used for copying.
-It takes an integer argument.
-The integer is the number of characters in front of the cursor to copy.
+It takes two integer arguments m and n, and copies an area of m x n characters to stack as a list of strings. (needs more changes and clarification)

 `🖉` is the main method for self-modification.
 It takes a string or integer, and prints it in the direction(s) specified by an arrow string.
+This moves the program cursor.
 Eg: "3→4↑" prints 3 characters to the right and 4 characters upward.

 `⋒` is a conditional.
 Continues in the current direction for a truthy value, otherwise turns 90&deg; clockwise.